-1. Open the RTView Configuration Application, select Alerts (in the navigation tree) and then the Alerts tab.
+- 1. If you are: - configuring alert notification for Solace PubSub+ Monitor, open the RTView Configuration Application for Solace PubSub+ Monitor, select Alerts (in the navigation tree) and then the Alerts tab.

 - 2. Toggle on Enable Alert Notfications and select the Notification Platform type (Windows or Unix). - 3.
-Select an alert event that you want to notify on by clicking to the option.
+Select an alert event that you want to notify on by clicking to next to the option.